AAP127/cse15l-lab-reports/index.md

  ![OpenTerminal](VScodeTerminal.PNG)

  Before you can connect remotely, you will need to ensure you have installed a program called [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
-In addition, you will need to access course specific CS15L account, which you can setup up [here](https://sdacs.ucsd.edu/~icc/index.php).
+In addition, you will need to access your course specific CS15L account, which you can set up [here](https://sdacs.ucsd.edu/~icc/index.php).
 Your account name should be in a similar format to "cs15lwi22zz@ieng6.ucsd.edu".

  Now try to enter the following command in the terminal (replacing the account name with your own):